rabin008/Soccer_R/README.md

 ### Random Forest

 For this model, we will now consider the `final_dataset_with_odds.csv` file.
-Details about the code can be found in the `random_regression.R` file.
+Details about the code can be found in the `random_forest.R` file.

 Let's show the head of the data that was used to build the model: